evgeni/die-welt.net/posts/2011/03/desktop-in-a-shell-irssi.md

-<html><body><p>Continuing my series about my <a href="https://www.die-welt.net/2011/02/desktop-in-a-shell/">desktop in a shell</a>, in this chapter I will present you my irssi setup.
+<html><body><p>Continuing my series about my <a href="/2011/02/desktop-in-a-shell/">desktop in a shell</a>, in this chapter I will present you my irssi setup.

-Irssi is the most customized part of my setup, using many scripts from the irssi-scripts Debian package and some "from the internet", handling 6 irc networks with a total of 34 channels plus <del>Jabber</del>XMPP, ICQ, Twitter and identi.ca.﻿
+Irssi is the most customized part of my setup, using many scripts from the irssi-scripts Debian package and some "from the internet", handling 6 irc networks with a total of 34 channels plus <del>Jabber</del>XMPP, ICQ, Twitter and identi.ca.

 </p><h2>My "custom" irssi settings</h2>